TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 .. class:: BufferedIOBase

-   Base class for binary streams that support some kind of buffering.
+   Base kundi for binary streams that support some kind of buffering.
    It inherits :class:`IOBase`.
 There is no public constructor.

    The main difference with :class:`RawIOBase` is that methods :meth:`read`,